-- Fund Accountant: You can choose to work as a fund accountant.
+- Fund Accountant: You can choose in fund accounting.
 The most important task of a fund accountant is to find the net asset value of a mutual fund and what price customers pay.
-Having a bachelor degree in finance or accounting will help you get the job.
+Having a bachelor’s degree in finance or accounting will help you get the job.

-- Junior Research Analyst: It is an entry level job in asset management territory.
-Your tasks would be to look through 10-Ks and update the financial models, do financial analyses, proofread power-point presentations and conduct primary research.
-A bachelor degree in finance/accounting/economics will get you the job.
+- Junior Research Analyst: It is an entry-level job in asset management.Asset Management.Asset management is a method of managing funds and investing in both traditional and specialized products in order to generate returns consistent with the investor's risk tolerance.
+Your tasks would be to look through 10-Ks and update the financial models, do financial analyses, proofread power-point presentations, and conduct primary research.
+A bachelor’s degree in finance/accounting/economics will get you the job.

 - Economist: If you dream of becoming an economist in a top-notch asset management firm, there is good news.
 As an economist, you can work in both Buy-side and sell-side companies.
 Your tasks would be to forecast the market and general economy based on the models and analyses.
 A Ph.D. in economics will help you get into the economist’s role.

-- Quantitative Analysts: If you love computer programming along with financial models, a position of the quantitative analyst may interest you.
-You need to have a Ph.D. in Science/Computer/Mathematics will definitely help.
+- Quantitative Analysts: If you love computer programming along with financial models, a quantitative analyst career may interest you.
+You need to have a Ph.D. in Science/Computer/Mathematics that will definitely help.

-- Buy-side Research Analyst: Your job would be to work in a small team, perform credit analyses of particular securities and of the overall market.
-An MBA in Finance plus a CFA would be the ultimate combination if you want to become a fixed-income analyst.
+- Buy-Side Research Analyst: Your job would be to work in a small team, perform credit analyses of particular securities, and of the overall market.
+An MBA in Finance plus a CFA will be the ultimate combination if you want to become a fixed-income analyst.

-- Portfolio Manager: As a portfolio manager, you would be able to dictate in stock picking analysis and people will listen to your advice and opinion.
+- Portfolio Manager: As a portfolio manager, you would be able to dictate in stock picking analysis, and people will listen to your advice and opinion.
 Your job would pick a portfolio of stocks and bonds to ensure the highest returns for the investors.
-MBA in Finance plus CFA would be the most lucrative combination for being a portfolio manager.
+MBA in Finance plus CFAMBA In Finance Plus CFACFA focusses on imparting skills associated with Investment Management including Investment Analysis, Portfolio Strategy, Asset Allocation, and Corporate Finance.
+MBA focusses on overall Management Skills like Marketing, Operations, Finance, Human Resource Accounting, etc. would be the most lucrative combination for being a portfolio manager.